As rain often pours from the sky, we often ponder if DIY rainwater harvesting systems are worth the investment and are eco-friendly as they promise.

 What about maintenance?

-Most rainwater harvesting systems require minimal upkeep.
+Thankfully, most DIY rainwater harvesting systems require minimal upkeep.
 There are even self-cleaning systems, some of which reject the first flush of water as this tends to contain the most debris.

 As the system uses a pump, they do require maintenance but again, this costs less than £10 per year.
 Like the pump, the filtration system requires regularly clean as it prevents leaves and debris from entering the tank.